Hanabi112/AutoFarm/README.md

 spawn(function()
     pcall(function()
        game:GetService("RunService").Heartbeat:Connect(function()
-        if _G.AutoFarm or AutoBartilo or AutoThird then if not game:GetService("Workspace"):FindFirstChild("LOL") then
+        if _G.AutoFarm or AutoBartilo or AutoThird or Auto_Newworld then if not game:GetService("Workspace"):FindFirstChild("LOL") then
              local Paertaiteen = Instance.new("Part")
              Paertaiteen.Name = "LOL"